 Step 8: QA the Redesign and Get Client Sign-Off

-Once your prototypes are built out and the redesign and/or rewrite is complete, send the website — the entire website — over to your QA person.
+Once your prototypes are built out and the redesign and/or rewrite is complete, it’s time to QA the website.

 If you’re going to handle it on your own, that’s fine, too.
 Just give yourself some distance between the work of designing and developing the prototype and the quality assurance review.